-- 4.4.3 Members shall take particular care in relation to applications for credit from young people in the age range 18-21 years. - 4.4.4 Members shall continuously monitor their credit granting practices and their assessment techniques to ensure that they are prudent and realistic in the prevailing economic circumstances.
-They shall not be less rigorous in assessing the customer's ability to repay by reason of the sole fact that security is offered. - 4.4.5 To the extent that they use credit-scoring techniques, members shall abide by the principles set out in the publication "Guide to Credit Scoring 2000", as subsequently amended or updated.
-Where members do not use credit-scoring techniques they should be prepared to make clear to a declined applicant whether or not a refusal relates to a credit reference agency report. - 4.4.6 Members shall ensure that where a customer is refused credit and believes the refusal to be unreasonable the customer is given the name or title of a senior official who will review the application. - 4.4.7 Members shall provide appropriate assistance, in the form of information and guidance, to young (as defined in 4.4.3) and/or vulnerable customers.
+- 4.4.3 Members shall take particular care in relation to applications for credit from young people in the age range of 18-21 years. - 4.4.4 Members shall continuously monitor their credit granting practices and procedures and their assessment techniques to ensure that they are prudent and realistic in the prevailing economic circumstances.
+They shall not be less rigorous in assessing the customer's ability to repay in a sustainable manner by reason of the fact that a security is offered. - 4.4.5 To the extent that a member may use credit-scoring techniques, members shall abide by the principles set out in the publication "Guide to Credit Scoring 2000", as subsequently amended or updated.
+Where members do not use credit-scoring techniques they should make it clear to a declined applicant whether or not the refusal to grant credit relates to a credit reference agency report. - 4.4.6 Members shall ensure that where a customer is refused credit and the customer believes the refusal to be unreasonable the customer is given the name or title of a senior official who will review the application. - 4.4.7 Members shall provide appropriate assistance, in the form of information and guidance, to young (as defined in 4.4.3) and/or vulnerable customers.